 You can purchase these delicious, portable snacks or make them at home.

 To make these tasty “wings,” toss chopped cauliflower with your favorite buffalo sauce and melted butter.
-Roast in the oven for 20–25 minutes or, if you have an air fryer, now is the time to put it to work.
+Roast in the oven for 20–25 minutes or use an air fryer.

-Serve with carrot sticks and a side of ranch or blue cheese dressing to complete your buffalo “wing” experience.
+Serve with carrot sticks and a side of ranch or blue cheese dressing.

 Pair the crackers with sliced cheese, and you’ve got a healthy and delicious keto snack that requires very little preparation.